kouliping/en/documentation/Management-and-Monitoring/Tag/Operation-Guide/Operating-Tag-Resource.md

 ![filter-search](../../../../image/Tag/tagresource/filter-search.png)

 ### Switch Regions/Resources Types
-You can switch the regions or product lines where the resource list displays data by the drop-down box at the upper left of the Tagged Resources list.
+You can switch the regions or product types where the resource list displays data by the drop-down box at the upper left of the Tagged Resources list.
 ![region](../../../../image/Tag/tagresource/region.png)

 ### Refresh